 Melt the beeswax in a heat safe container.
 I used the microwave for this small recipe but you could do it on the stove too.
 Then add your coconut oil (Melts >76F) & carrier oils.
 I suggest allowing this to cool to test the firmness of your lip moisturizer.
 Once you have the consistency you like add your essential oils.
 I used peppermint for tingle and tangerine to mask the beeswax scent.
 Little goes a long way.
 Warning!
 You don't want to add peppermint to hot wax.
 The menthol may irritate your eyes.
 This is you why you want to find the consistency you are looking for before adding the essential oils.

 *Before using essential oils please educate yourself on EO safety.
 Not all essential oils are safe for children or/and pregnant woman.
 I am not making any medical claims.
-I am an independent consultant at Simply Aroma.
-Visit my shop today.

 The measuring spoon I used said "pinch" This made filled one - .50oz twist top tubes from Elements Bath & Body